 If you feel that your life is put on hold, remember that it is a feeling and a thought, because you will never be able to stop time.
-The days, weeks, months, and years will not stop because you are undergoing fertility treatment, so make the best out of your time and trust that the treatment one day will give you a result!
+The days, weeks, months, and years will not stop because you are undergoing egg donation or embryo adoption treatment, so make the best out of your time and trust that the treatment one day will give you a result!

 The best of luck!!